pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 A more concentrated document-topic distribution, driven by a large $\mathbf{\alpha}$, means documents are more likely to be dominated by a smaller number of topics.
 This results in the count of documents being more concentrated around specific topics, as each document's topic mixture has higher probabilities for fewer topics rather than being spread across many.
 A more concentrated topic-word distribution, driven by a large $\mathbf{\beta}$, means topics are dominated by fewer words; i.e., higher probabilities for specific words within each topic.

 Geometrically, the interpretation is similar to the mixture of unigrams.
-The difference is that, rather than a single point within the triangle defining a singular topic chosen, there are degrees to which the topics of the documents represent each document.
+The difference is that, rather than a point within the triangle defining a singular topic chosen, there are degrees to which each of the topics represent each document.

 <details markdown="1">